Manage Alarms

 Alarm types

-In BizTalk360, at the top level there are 3 main types of alarm you can create:
+In BizTalk360, at the top level there are 3 main types of alarms you can create:

 • Health Check Notification alarms - used for scheduled Health/Status check